On this page

 Create a device assurance policy

-Use the Device Assurance Policy API (opens new window) to create a device assurance policy.
+Use the Device Assurance Policies API (opens new window) to create a device assurance policy.
 For this example, you only set the platform parameter and the parameters you need for the Dynamic OS version compliance feature.

 About Dynamic OS version compliance